If you would like to read my review of the last episode, click here.

 In the last episode, Big Head became a guest lecturer at Stanford but we learned here that all he did was show movies to his class.
 Needing some grunt work, Erlich took over his class and tasked his students to scrape the internet for pictures for Seefood.
 Once they figured out who he was, they had their own idea which was to do their own competing “Seefood” app.

 With their financing gone, Erlich cashed out of Seefood but little did he know, when Jian-Yang showed Periscope his tech during a job interview, his tech was better than theirs so they gave him an acquisition offer.
 The problem for Erlich and Monica was that Ed Chen got all the recognition at Raviga and Erlich couldn’t cash in on the Periscope deal.
-Since Dinesh was still working at Seefood, he had now had to look at dick pics, much to the delight of Guilfoyle.
+Since Dinesh was still working at Seefood, he had now had to look at dick pics, much to the delight of Gilfoyle.

-Dinesh and Mia were still together and while Mia wasn’t in the episode, she still made her presence known, or at least that’s what Guilfoyle wanted him to think.
+Dinesh and Mia were still together and while Mia wasn’t in the episode, she still made her presence known, or at least that’s what Gilfoyle wanted him to think.
 She was a hacker so a running gag was that he was pretending to be concerned about Dinesh’s security.

-Overall, this was another good episode that saw the characters go in different directions but each subplot worked with Guilfoyle and Jared being the standouts.
+Overall, this was another good episode that saw the characters go in different directions but each subplot worked with Gilfoyle and Jared being the standouts.
 It was nice to see the episode not have a singular focus, giving these great actors and the writing a chance to shine.

 Categories: TV Reviews